Today, lets toss around some thoughts on the difference between being “spiritual” and being “superstitious.”

 If you believe in something, and have never questioned why, or have never explored the possibility of an alternative truth, chances are you might have a superstition on your hands.

 As of right now, one belief that seems to hold true for me is the concept that you will experience things based on how you perceive life.
-Like looking at the world through “rose colored classes,” so to speak.
+Like looking at the world through “rose colored glasses,” so to speak.
 If you believe that having had your feet swept over with a broom will prevent you from getting married, you will hold fear within you which will subconsciously infiltrate your thoughts, deeds, actions and habits, and will likely lead to relationship trouble.
 Whether you “believe” in the Law of Attraction or not, even psychologically, this model seems to make sense.
 At least it does to me right now (lol).

 In my experience, I’ve come up with a useful rule of thumb: